23andMe vs AncestryDNA

 The company sets internal limitations on accessing the database.
 If you agree to AncestryDNA's Informed Consent for Research, the company will store your sample for future research; otherwise, you can choose to have your sample destroyed.

 One of AncestryDNA's key features is the provision of the ethnic breakdown of your DNA through an interactive map.
-While it is possible to peruse historical documents with AncestryDNA, this feature is limited to the US and UK record collections only.
+It is also possible to peruse historical documents with AncestryDNA.
+These include birth, marriage and death records, immigration and emigration records and more.

 Compare more DNA test kits